JuliaDataScience/JuliaDataScience/contents/df_end.md

 sco(s, process=without_caption_label)
 ```

-But, we can also use strings if we want:
+We can also use strings if we want:

 ```jl
 s = """select(responses(), "id", "q1", "q2")"""
 sco(s, process=without_caption_label)
 ```

-To select everything _except_ one or more columns, use `Not` with a column name:
+To select everything _except_ one or more columns, use `Not` with either a single column name:

 ```jl
 s = """select(responses(), Not(:q5))"""